Live in the City of Angels

 Live in the City of Angels is the seventh (double) live album by Scottish rock band Simple Minds, released in early October 2019 to document their largest ever North American tour.

 Overview

 On 20 August 2019, Simple Minds announced the release on 4 October 2019 of Live in the City of Angels, their new live album capturing the band on their biggest ever (31-show) North American tour (24 September–11 November 2018), mostly recorded on 24 October 2018 at the Orpheum Theatre, Los Angeles, California (i.e. the City of Angels).
 Twenty-four of the tracks were performed that night in Los Angeles, with only "Glittering Prize" being recorded on 8 November 2018 at the Fillmore-Gleason Theatre in Miami Beach.
 The bonus tracks available on the Deluxe CD and digital formats were recorded at various sound checks and rehearsals.
 The 40-song collection spans the band's 40-year career.

-The album title can be seen as a reference (and a nod) to their first (1987) live album, Live in the City of Light, which was mostly recorded in Paris, France (i.e. the City of Light).
+The album title echoes their first (1987) live album, Live in the City of Light, which was mostly recorded in Paris, France (i.e. the City of Light).